The headline costs offered by open cloud providers are increasingly attractive, with each

 will in all likelihood require outsider software and independent expertise, with extra cost and

-Before moving any services to cloud, in-house teams need a detailed understanding of three
+Before moving any services to the cloud, in-house teams need a detailed understanding of three

 things: how their application works, including the two characteristics, for example, how much